 No, we only accept 10 participants per session.

 11. Does STEP-YA include First Nations cultural practices?

 12. Is perfect attendance compulsory for STEP-YA?

 Yes!
-You’ll get your training wage paid only during the days you attend.
+You’ll get your training allowance paid only during the days you attend.
 The program works like a regular job.

 If you have a trip, surgical procedure or another type of appointment already booked, please let us know during the intake session.

 13. Is intake like a formal job interview?

 No, it’s just a friendly meeting to know what you need to succeed in STEP-YA, if selected.

 STEP-YA is like having a job.
 Be respectful, punctual, keep your cell off…